bmuschko/gradle-gae-plugin/README.md

 the plugin will overwrite the log output file.
 * `outputFile`: The file the logs get written to.

+The task `gaeUpdate` allows you to specify that you want to upload a Java 7-compatible application:

+* `useJava7`: Java 7 compatibility flag (default to `false` if not set).

 ### Example

     gae {